Canop/broot/website/docs/conf_verbs.md

 ![blop](img/20190306-blop.png)

-Notice the `\\.` ?
-That's because the invocation pattern is interpreted as a regular expression (with just a shortcut for the easy case, enabling `{name}`).
+Notice the `\\.` in the invocation pattern ?
+That's because it is interpreted as a regular expression (with just a shortcut for the easy case, enabling `{name}`).

 The whole regular expression syntax may be useful for more complex rules.
 Let's say we don't want the type to contain dots, then we do this: